shiva1515/shiva1515.github.io/_posts/2019-06-05-All-you-need-to-know-about-Vae-(Part-1).md

 print(sample)
 ```

-hope you like it.if you want to know more about molecular generation please visit <a href="https://github.com/bayeslabs" target="_blank">bayes lab</a> github page here you will find more models on molecular generation.<br/>
+hope you like it. if you want to know more about molecular generation please visit <a href="https://github.com/bayeslabs" target="_blank">bayes lab</a> github page here you will find more models on molecular generation.<br/>

 References<br/>

-I use <a href="https://github.com/molecularsets/moses/tree/master/moses/vae" target="_blank">github</a>  this GitHub code in this blog to explain VAE.you can see more models in molecular generation in pytorch into this GitHub page.
+I use <a href="https://github.com/molecularsets/moses/tree/master/moses/vae" target="_blank">github</a>  this GitHub code in this blog to explain VAE. you can see more models in molecular generation in pytorch into this GitHub page.